AmasaDelano/dungeon-land/markdown/appendices/17_NPCs.md

 Sometimes the players will come across someone who becomes important in the moment.
 When the ritual goes wrong and a poor captive gets the power cosmic what does that villager do with it?
 Who were they?

 When you need a quick NPC all you need is an instinct and some way to pursue it.
 We call that a knack, it can be anything from a skill to a title to a debt owed.
-Combine the two and you have an NPC who has something they want and a way to try to get it—you’re ready to go.
+Combine the two and you have an NPC who has something they want and a way to try to get it—you're ready to go.

 ## 100 Instincts